Best Forex Brokers in Singapore (2026)

 Disclosure: "Visit Broker" links are partner (affiliate) links.
 FX Recap may earn a commission at no cost to you.
 Trading involves significant risk of loss.
 T&Cs apply.

-For retail traders based in Singapore, this environment translates into tight spreads during Asian session hours, access to the SGD across major pairs, and a regulatory framework that ranks among the world’s strictest.
-The MAS does not tolerate unregulated brokers operating in its jurisdiction, and 2025 saw coordinated action between MAS and the Singapore Police Force to block platforms that were offering leveraged trading without a Capital Markets Services licence.
+For retail traders, this means tight spreads during Asian session hours, access to the SGD across major pairs, and a regulatory framework that ranks among the world’s strictest.
+MAS takes enforcement action against persons or entities carrying on regulated activities without the required licence under Singapore law.
+In 2025, MAS and the Singapore Police Force issued a joint advisory warning the public against unlicensed online trading platforms offering financial services in Singapore.

 Quick Picks at a Glance